YiranYe/TutorAppointment/README.md

 # Tutor Appointment System

-This project is a information system for tutor appointment in Wenzhou Kean University.
+This project is an information system for tutor appointment in Wenzhou Kean University.